Julee117/Julee117.github.io/_posts/2018-02-17-scope_hoisting_and_this.markdown

   let otherVar = 10;
 }

-myVar;  // Uncaught ReferenceError: myVar is not defined otherVar;  // Uncaught ReferenceError: otherVar is not defined
+myVar;  // ReferenceError: myVar is not defined otherVar;  // ReferenceError: otherVar is not defined

 if (true) {
   var foo = 5;